Electrical enclosure: Fiberglass

 Fiberglass enclosures resist chemicals in corrosive applications.
 The material can be used over all indoor and outdoor temperature ranges.
 Fiberglass can be installed in environments that are constantly wet.

 Terminology

-Enclosures for some purposes have partially punched openings (knockouts) which can be removed to accommodate cables, connectors, or conduits.
+Enclosures for some purposes have partially punched openings (knock-outs) which can be removed to accommodate cables, connectors, or conduits.
 Where they are small and primarily intended to conceal electrical junctions from sight, or protect them from tampering, they are also known as junction boxes, street cabinets or technically as serving area interface.

 Telecommunications

-Telcordia Technologies has proposed generic requirements for telecommunication equipment cabinets.
-These requirements were developed with the input of United States service providers, and are intended to provide a suitable environment for telecommunication companies’ electronic and passive equipment that is housed in above-ground cabinets or enclosures (typically pad- or pole-mounted) in an outside plant environment.
-The proposed standard includes functional design criteria, generic mechanical and environmental requirements, desired features, and performance tests.

-Telecommunication huts are fully assembled or modular field-assembled transportable structures capable of housing an electronic communications system.
-These huts provide a controlled internal environment for the communications equipment and occasional craftspersons.
-The huts are designed with locks, security, and alarms to discourage access by unauthorized persons.
-Huts can be provided with a decorative facade to comply with local building requirements.
-Telecommunications huts are designed to withstand climate conditions existing throughout the USA including rain, snow, sleet, high winds, ice, sand storms, earthquakes and lightning.
+Telecommunication enclosures are fully assembled or modular field-assembled transportable structures capable of housing an electronic communications system.
+These enclosures provide a controlled internal environment for the communications equipment and occasional craftspeople.
+The enclosures are designed with locks, security, and alarms to discourage access by unauthorized persons.
+Enclosures can be provided with a decorative facade to comply with local building requirements.

-Fire Risk
+Fire risk

 Electrical enclosures are prone to fires that can be very intense (in the order of the megawatt) and are hence an important topic of fire safety engineering.